upmind/upmind-ui/packages/flow/src/modules/session/README.md

 # Session Manager Module

-The **Session Manager** module within the **Upmind Flow** framework is designed to handle user sessions, including managing authentication tokens and role based users.
-This module is responsible for ensuring that users have a valid session when interacting with the Upmind platform.
+The **Session Manager** module within the **Upmind Flow** framework is designed to handle user sessions, specifically the auth token and claims.
+It is a state machine that manages the session lifecycle and is responsible for ensuring that users have a valid session when interacting with the Upmind platform.

+Sessions can be of different types, namely:
+Guest, User, Admin, etc. Each session type has a different set of claims and permissions.
+The **Session Manager** module handles the session lifecycle for all session types.

+The **Session Manager** module will invoke the appropriate session handler based on the session type.
+The session handler is responsible for generating and refreshing the token and claims.
+It also handles the session's persistence and retrieval from local storage.

 ## Table of Contents